Warning: Emails misusing the name of JMW Solicitors LLP

-Emails have been sent to law firms, falsely claiming to be from "Paulina Turonek" of JMW Solicitors LLP, in relation to a memorandum of sale.
+Emails have been sent which falsely claim to be from JMW Solicitors LLP in relation to conveyancing matters.

 What is the scam?

 The SRA has seen copies of emails, which refer to an attached “exchange of contract and remittance details”.
 A concern is that the attachment may contain malware if opened.

 The emails give the impression of having been sent from a genuine firm (see below), but have actually been sent from the email addresses “firstname.lastname@example.org”, “email@example.com”, “firstname.lastname@example.org” and “Kim Cotton (email@example.com)”.
 One email misuses the name of a genuine solicitor, Jodie Miller (see below).